The Human Body; The Ninth Wonder of The World

 Aim for Sitting correctly and simply bending forward at the hip joint, keeping your bottom firmly in the seat.
 Do not grip a pen to tightly, or tense your arm when typing, writing or working at a word processor or computer.
 Make sure your chair is chosen or adjusted to be a comfortable height in relation to the desk top.

-How can massage therapy help with the posture of the skeleton
+How can spinal therapy help the skeleton